quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 * The first step is to progressively add support for the new version to all server instances.
-This step updates the Acceptable Versions but not the Offered Versions nor the Fully-Deployed Versions.
+This step updates the Acceptable Versions but not the Offered Versions nor the Fully Deployed Versions.
 Once all server instances have been updated, operators wait for at least one MSL to allow any in-flight Version Negotiation packets to arrive.